romangrubic/Snoop-Adverts-Flask/README.md

   it will open that page.

 * Filter buttons and search bar
   - They are visible on all pages and are used to filter ads.
-User can filter by category or by searching names.
-In search bar user can search by keyword or part of it.
+User can filter adverts by any combination or keyword, county and category.

-* Open filter button
-  - Users can specify their search by specifying category and by specifying a chosen county.

-* Top Ad section
+* Most viewed and Most recent section
-  - Top Ad section is a carousel which is showing 5 most viewed adverts on site (my portfolio web-site and 5 adverts with the most views).
+  - Carousel which is showing 5 most viewed or most recent adverts on site.
 Each image in carousel is clickable and if user clicks on it will open that advert in View_advert.html.

+* Time and Date
+  - Each advert has the time when it was entered or renewed which helps the user.

 * Add advert
   - User can add advert by typing all the required information that are neccessary.
    All fields are required and have to filled by the requirements.
 By pressing submit button, advert will be saved to database and will populate in Marketplace.